darkyzhou/nixos-loongson2f/README.md

     If you plan to use a USB drive, you may need to replace all occurrences of `(wd0,0)` with `(usb0,0)` in the source and build the image yourself.

-3. Boot your notebook.
+3. Boot your notebook or All-in-one PC.

-    You may need to update both the EC firmware and PMON bootloader following [kusahae's guide](https://zhuanlan.zhihu.com/p/359628282).
+    For Lemote notebooks, You may need to update both the EC firmware and PMON bootloader following [kusahae's guide](https://zhuanlan.zhihu.com/p/359628282).
 The two firmware files mentioned in the guide are also provided in `firmware` folder.

 4. Log in using the `root` account with the default password `114514`.
 5. Expand the root partition by running `resize2fs /dev/disk/by-label/sakimi-nixos`.